dev-nicolaszn/dev-nicolaszn/README.md

 - 👋 Hi, I’m @dev-nicolaszn
-- 👀 I’m interested in web3 and cryptocurrencies
+- 👀 I’m interested in blockchain, rust, linux and gnosis
-- 🌱 I’m currently learning blockchain and finance, after marketing, sales and production experiences
+- 🌱 I’m currently learning rust and finance
-- 💞️ I’m looking to collaborate on web3
+- 💞️ I’m looking to nothing
-- 📫 How to reach me : @geminicricketh on Tgram
+- 📫 How to reach me : @jeminycricketh on Tgram

 <!---
 dev-nicolaszn/dev-nicolaszn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.